+'''

 int insq(q, emp, nmp)

 queue_t q;

-mblk t emp, nmp;
+mblk_t emp, nmp;

+'''

-insq places the message pointed at by nmp in the message queue contained in the queue pointed at by q immediately before the already-enqueued message pointed at by emp.
+insq places the message pointed to by nmp in the message queue contained in the queue pointed to by q immediately before the already-enqueued message pointed to by emp.
 If emp is NULL, the message is placed at the end of the queue.
 If emp is non-NULL, it must point to a message that exists on the queue q, or a system panic could result.